 If you are a Yellowstone National Park fan, now you have a reasoned argument as to why the park is the greatest in the National Park System and, indeed, on planet earth.
 If you have not yet been to the park, hopefully we have convinced you to put it on your must travel list!

-If you would like to travel to Yellowstone with us, consider one of these Montana Vacation Company trips:
+If you would like to travel to Yellowstone with us, consider one of these Travel Montana vacations: